 The list is almost endless.

 The only major limitation is that it’s raster-based.
-So for serious vector-based works (such as for logo making), Illustrator might be a better choice.
+So for serious vector-based works (such as for logo making), Adobe Illustrator might be a better choice.

 But that’s not our topic, here we’re comparing Photoshop with Canva.
 And both are raster-based editors.
 Although both support exporting in SVG, the designs are primarily pixel-dependent.